 263 McLeod

-You can find this box on Florence St.
+You can find this box set back on the front steps at 176 Florence St.

 This box is just outside the kids playground in Dundonald Park.